trychlos/pwix-roles/README.md

 ## What is it ?

-A Meteor package which encapsulates `alanning:roles`.
+A Meteor package which encapsulates and extends `alanning:roles`.

 ## Why ?

-alanning:roles is a very good package.
+`alanning:roles` is a very good package.
 I like it!

 I particularly like its way of defining roles, both as atomic capabilities and as conceptual user roles.
 This let the developer build a full hierarchy of roles/permissions/capabilities, whatever be the word you prefer...